Moneyball: The Art of Winning an Unfair Game: Synopsis

-Moneyball also touches on the A's' methods of prospect selection.
+Moneyball also looks at how the A's evaluated prospects.
 Sabermetricians argue that a college baseball player's chance of MLB success is much higher than the more traditional high school draft pick.
-Beane maintains that high draft picks spent on high school prospects, regardless of talent or physical potential as evaluated by traditional scouting, are riskier than those spent on more polished college players.
-Adding on, college players have played more games and thus there is a larger mass of statistical data to base expensive decisions off.
+Beane maintains that high draft picks spent on high school prospects, regardless of talent or physical potential as evaluated by traditional scouting, are riskier than those spent on more experienced college players.
+College players have played more games and thus there is a larger mass of statistical data on which to base expensive decisions.
 Lewis cites A's minor leaguer Jeremy Bonderman, drafted out of high school in 2001 over Beane's objections, as an example of the type of draft pick Beane would avoid.
 Bonderman had all of the traditional "tools" that scouts look for, but thousands of such players have been signed by MLB organizations out of high school over the years and failed to develop as anticipated.
 Lewis explores the A's approach to the 2002 MLB draft, when the team had a run of early picks.
 The book documents Beane's often tense discussions with his scouting staff (who favored traditional subjective evaluation of potential rather than objective sabermetrics) in preparation for the draft to the actual draft, which defied all expectations and was considered at the time a wildly successful (if unorthodox) effort by Beane.

 Moneyball traces the history of the sabermetric movement back to such people as Bill James (then a member of the Boston Red Sox front office) and Craig R. Wright.
-Lewis explores how James's seminal Baseball Abstract, published annually from the late 1970s through the late 1980s, influenced many of the young, up-and-coming baseball minds that are now joining the ranks of baseball management.
+Lewis explores how James's seminal Baseball Abstract, published annually from the late 1970s through the late 1980s, influenced many of the young, up-and-coming baseball experts that joined the ranks of baseball management in the 1990s.